 Bioaccumulation – a general term for the accumulation of substances, such as pesticides (ddt is an example), methylmercury, or other organic chemicals in an organism or part of an organism.–biology online

-Most of these toxins can’t be removed from the body and are stored in organs and muscle tissue.
+Most of these toxins can’t be removed from the body and are stored in fat and muscle tissue.
+Biomagnification of toxins is seen in marine food chains.
 These toxins begin in low levels in microorganisms such as plankton which filter-out these toxins.
 Small fish eat hundreds of these plankton also ingesting the toxin and accumulating much more.
-Big fish consume a large number of small fish accumulating an even larger concentration of the toxins until you reach apex predators — you get the picture!
+Big fish consume a large number of small fish accumulating an even larger concentration of the toxins until you reach top predators like sharks, polar bears and humans— you get the picture!